mistermakc/big-data-kpis/readme.md

 # Pepsico Inc. Dashboard

-Welcome to the Pepsico Inc. dashboard, a powerful solution built using Streamlit to help you explore and analyze the most desired KPIs of H&M.
+Welcome to the Pepsico Inc. dashboard, a powerful solution built using Streamlit to help you explore and analyze the most desired KPIs of Pepsico Inc. and market trends.

 Try the dashboard: [Pepsico Inc. Dashboard](https://pepsico.streamlit.app)